‘The Wizard of Oz’: Dark Secrets Behind the Making of the Hollywood Classic

-The story behind the creation of The Wizard of Oz is almost as fantastical as the film itself.
-From shocking behind-the-scenes mistreatment of actors to possible suicides, this is everything you never knew about the making of The Wizard of Oz, including what really happened to the famous ruby slippers (No. 12).
+The story behind the creation of The Wizard of Oz is almost as fantastical as the movie itself.
+From shocking behind-the-scenes mistreatment of actors to rumored suicides, here is everything you never knew about the making of The Wizard of Oz, including what happened to the famous ruby slippers.

-Was The Wizard of Oz a cursed film?
+Was The Wizard of Oz cursed?
 Hollywood studios seemed to think so.

-While the 1939 version of the film is certainly the best known, it wasn’t the first attempt at bringing Frank Baum’s novel into the spotlight.
-A vaudeville-style musical version was released in 1902 and a silent movie version came out in 1910.
-An adaptation centering on the scarecrow as the main character in 1925 was a box office flop that plunged one Hollywood studio into bankruptcy.
+Though the 1939 version of the film is undoubtedly the best known, it wasn’t the first attempt at bringing Frank Baum’s novel, The Wonderful Wizard of Oz, to the screen.
+A vaudeville-style musical came out in 1902, and a silent movie version debuted in 1910.
+And an adaptation centering on the scarecrow as the main character in 1925 was a box office flop that plunged one Hollywood studio into bankruptcy.

-The actors had to endure utter torture to wear their costumes.
+The Wizard of Oz cast had to endure utter torture to wear their costumes.

-For starters, Bert Lahr’s Cowardly Lion costume was made from an actual lion hide and weighed about 90 lbs.
-It didn’t allow for much ventilation, so Lahr was constantly sweating during filming.
+For starters, Bert Lahr’s Cowardly Lion costume was made from an actual lion hide and weighed about 90 pounds.
+It didn’t allow much ventilation, so Lahr was constantly sweating during filming.
 It got so bad that it took two assistants to dry out the costume every night.

-Meanwhile, Buddy Ebsen’s Tin Man suit was made of metal, so he couldn’t even sit down in it.
-When he got tired, the poor guy had to lean on a board.
+Meanwhile, Buddy Ebsen’s Tin Man suit was metal, so he couldn’t even sit down in it.
+When he got tired, the poor guy had to lean against a board.
 He also had a violent reaction to his makeup that put him in the hospital.
-The incident forced MGM to recast his part to Jack Haley, which is who played the Tin Man in the movie.
+It turns out it was aluminum poisoning due to inhaling the metallic powder applied to his face every day, The Vintage News reported.
+The incident forced MGM to recast his part to Jack Haley, who played the Tin Man in the movie.

-Richard Thorpe, the first director, insisted that Judy Garland wear a blonde wig and thick makeup to depict Dorothy.
+Richard Thorpe, the first director, insisted Judy Garland wear a blond wig and thick makeup to depict Dorothy.
 When Buddy Epsen got sick from his Tin Man makeup and filming shut down for two weeks, the studio fired Thorpe and replaced him with George Cukor of My Fair Lady fame.
-Cukor encouraged Garland to wear natural makeup and play Dorothy less cartoonish and more natural.
+The new director encouraged Garland to wear natural makeup and play Dorothy less cartoonish and more natural.

-Cukor later left the film to work on Gone with the Wind instead and Viktor Fleming took his place.
-However, Cukor came back a few weeks later after getting fired from Gone With the Wind by Clark Gable (supposedly he was fired when Gable found out he was homosexual).
+But later, Cukor left the film to work on Gone With the Wind, and Victor Fleming took his place.
+However, Cukor returned a few weeks later after Gone With the Wind star Clark Gable got the director fired (reportedly for being homosexual).

 4. Judy Garland got slapped in the face

-Next: The Wicked Witch of the West was too believable.
+6. Audiences thought the Wicked Witch of the West actor was really evil

-Her stunt double spent months in the hospital after a prop broom exploded — they were using a double because Hamilton got injured on an earlier take.
+In addition, her stunt double spent months in the hospital after a prop broom exploded.
+Producers used a double because Hamilton had sustained an injury during an earlier take.

-7. It took a huge amount of courage to portray the Cowardly Lion
+7. It took plenty of courage to portray the Cowardly Lion

-8. They almost cut the song ‘Over the Rainbow’
+8. Editors almost cut the song ‘Over the Rainbow’

 Legend holds that The Wizard of Oz was a box office flop.
 The truth is a little more complicated.